Constraints on the Intergalactic Magnetic Field from Bow Ties in the Gamma-ray Sky: Method

-\paragraph{Method.---} In two companion publications \cite{BowTiesI,BowTiesII} we have demonstrated that these inverse-Compton halos are expected to be highly anisotropic (see also \cite{2010ApJ...719L.130N,2015JCAP...09..065L}).
+In two companion publications \citep{BowTiesI,BowTiesII} we have demonstrated that these inverse-Compton halos are expected to be highly anisotropic \citep[see also][]{2010ApJ...719L.130N,2015JCAP...09..065L}.
 This originates from different physical origins for a small-scale, tangled IGMF ($\lambda_B\ll3$~Mpc) and a large-scale, uniform IGMF ($\lambda_B>100$~Mpc).
 For the latter, of interest here, this is due to extreme beaming of the inverse-Compton emission coupled with the geometric conditions upon the gyration of the particles.
-This typically produces a bilateral, narrowly beamed halo, the two lobes being due to the opposite gyration directions of the electrons and positrons \cite{BowTiesI}.
+This typically produces a bilateral, narrowly beamed halo, the two lobes being due to the opposite gyration directions of the electrons and positrons \citep{BowTiesI}.

-In \cite{BowTiesII} we demonstrated that existing \Fermi observations should permit the detection of a large-scale IGMF with strengths comparable to those implied by the absence of GeV bumps in nearby TeV sources, i.e., $10^{-16}$ to $10^{-15}$~G. This makes use of stacked one-dimensional angular power spectra that amplify the impact of anisotropy:
+In \cite{BowTiesII} we demonstrated that existing \Fermi observations should permit the detection of a large-scale IGMF with strengths comparable to those implied by the absence of GeV bumps in nearby TeV sources, i.e., $10^{-16}$ to $10^{-15}$~G. This makes use of stacked one-dimensional angular power spectra that amplify the impact of anisotropy\footnote{Note that \citet{Broderick+2018} used the VLA survey so that the jet direction is known, so stacking angular histograms coherently was possible.}:

 where $\theta_j$ is the polar angle of the $j$th photon defined relative to the position of the central source and an arbitrary direction, and $N$ the number of photons for the source.
 For this we make use of the Pass 8R2\_V6 ULTRACLEANVETO event class and limit ourselves to gamma-ray energies between 1~GeV and 100~GeV to avoid large variations in the instrument response.
 We further apply an energy-dependent and conversion-location-dependent mask (i.e., Front and Back), equal to the 68\% inclusion region of the Pass 8R2\_V6 PSF, thus excising the region most dominated by the direct emission from the source.